How to organise your DJ music collection

 Now that we have entered a digital age, the daily acquisition of tracks and the ease of saving these in portable storage memory devices have made it possible to reach a massive volume of sounds in chaotic proportions.

-If you don’t start early by applying a methodical manner of organizing your music library, you could easily end up amassing hundreds of tracks dumped on your computer or USB drive.
+If you don’t start early by applying a methodical manner of organising your music library, you could easily end up amassing hundreds of tracks dumped on your computer or USB drive.
 During your DJ performance or while preparing your DJ playlist, you don’t want to spend your time navigating through a ton of music, looking for tracks that would create perfect transitions.
 This not only will add a lot of pressure on you but will also diminish the overall quality of your DJ performance.

-We’ll explore different methods of organizing and sorting your music library in your preferred DJ software to make the entire process quick and easy.
+We’ll explore different methods of organising and sorting your music library in your preferred DJ software to make the entire process quick and easy.
 We’ll be using rekordbox, but these tips also apply to Native Instruments’ Traktor or Serato DJ.

 Start with your computer folders